ttlion/sdtDBN/README.md

 The usage for the arguments not in this list should be checked at the [tDBN webpage](http://josemonteiro.github.io/tDBN/).

-## Input files formats
+## Input files extension

-All input files must be given in comma-separated values (CSV) format.
+All input files must be given as CSV files (comma-separated values).

+## Input files to learn an sdtDBN from data and make inference in it

+The sdtDBN program learns DBNs with dynamic and static attributes from observations of the several attributes, finding relations between the proper attributes.
+Then, with an sdtDBN learned, inference can be made, to estimate the values of the attributes in certain timesteps.

+It is presented next the format of the files with observations of dynamic and static attributes and the format of the file with the attributes in which inference should be made.

+At the end of the webpage there are provided some **Illustrative examples**.
+To get an example of how to learn an sdtDBN from input data check [Example 1][ex1].
+For an example on how to make inference on certain attributes check **Example 2**.
+To see how to estimate a trajectory of all attributes, check **Example 3**.
+To see how to join **Examples 2 and 3**, check **Example 4**.

-### Files with dynamic attributes
+### Files with observations of dynamic attributes

 All files with dynamic attributes should follow the following format: